 Every day, people suffer from issues of migraines which are often triggered by several factors such as extreme stress and a lack of adequate sleep.
 For those who experience such issues, they understand the feeling of it being so much more than a common headache.
-Migraines are usually more intense with very seriously throbbing, pulsing, and excruciating pain that renders the individual suffering from such useless or unable to function during such attacks.
+Migraines are usually more intense with very serious throbbing, pulsing, and excruciating pain that renders the individual suffering from such useless or unable to function during such attacks.

 Before conventional medicine was invented and widely accepted, many cultures made use of different herbs and roots to treat headaches and migraines most of which have survived the passage of time.
 Although most herbal migraine remedies have not been thoroughly scientifically tested for their effectiveness, many are rapidly gaining the support of the modern medical community.